Trump administration cancels $400M in grants and contracts with Columbia University

 In recent days, a much smaller contingent of demonstrators have staged brief occupations of buildings at Columbia-affiliated Barnard College to protest the expulsion of two students accused of disrupting an Israeli history class.
 Several students were arrested following an hourslong takeover of a building Wednesday.

-Columbia has acknowledged concerns about antisemitism: A university task force said last summer that Jews and Israelis at the school were ostracized from student groups, humiliated in classrooms and subjected to verbal abuse amid the spring demonstrations.

-Some students, and an attorney advising them, see its new disciplinary crackdown as an effort to mollify the government by suppressing pro-Palestinian speech.
+Some students, and an attorney advising them, see the university’s new disciplinary crackdown as an effort to mollify the government by suppressing pro-Palestinian speech.

-Columbia was one of five colleges that has come under new federal antisemitism investigations, and it’s one of 10 being visited by a task force in response to allegations that the colleges have failed to protect Jewish students.

-Others under investigation include the University of California, Berkeley; the University of Minnesota; Northwestern University; and Portland State University.
+Columbia is among a handful of colleges that have come under new federal antisemitism investigations.
+Others include the University of California, Berkeley; the University of Minnesota; Northwestern University; and Portland State University.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.